arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/datatypes/eithert/README.md

       }.reify()
 ```

 While we've got the logic working now, we're in a situation where we're forced to deal with the `Left cases`.
 We also have a ton of boilerplate type conversion with `fold`.
 The type conversion is necessary because in a monad comprehension you can only use a type of Monad.
-If we start with `ObservableKW`, we have to stay in it’s monadic context by lifting anything we compute sequentially to a `ObservableKW` whether or not it's async.
+If we start with `ObservableK`, we have to stay in it’s monadic context by lifting anything we compute sequentially to a `ObservableK` whether or not it's async.

 This is a commonly encountered problem, especially in the context of async services.
-So how can we reconcile the fact that we're mixing `Either` and `ObservableKW`?
+So how can we reconcile the fact that we're mixing `Either` and `ObservableK`?

 ### Monad Transformers to the Rescue!